-315.6.1 NOTICE TO PARENT OR CUSTODIAN
+315.6.1 NOTICE TO PARENT OR CUSTODIAN AND CHILD

-Whenever an officer takes a child into protective custody, the officer shall notify the parent or custodian that he/she may request that the child be placed with a relative or a designated caregiver instead of in a shelter care facility.
-The officer also shall give the parent or custodian a list, published by the Minnesota Department of Human Services, of names, addresses and telephone numbers of social services agencies that offer child welfare services.
+Whenever an officer takes a child into protective custody, the officer shall notify the parent or custodian, and the child (age 10 years or older) that they may request that the child be placed with a relative instead of in a shelter care facility.
+The officer also shall give the parent or custodian a list, published by the Minnesota Department of Human Services, of names, addresses, and telephone numbers of social services agencies that offer child welfare services.
+When placement with a relative is requested, the [officer/deputy] will coordinate with the responsible social services agency to ensure the child's safety and well-being in compliance with Minn.
+Stat. § 260C.181 (Minn.
+Stat. § 260C.175).

 If the parent or custodian was not present when the child was removed from the residence, the list shall be left with an adult who is on the premises or left in a conspicuous place on the premises if no adult is present.
 If the officer has reason to believe the parent or custodian is not able to read and understand English, the officer must provide a list that is written in the language of the parent or custodian (Minn.
 Stat. § 260C.175; Minn.
 Stat. § 260C.181).